 In order to do it, here are the steps to follow:

-2. How to completely shut down OK Google
+2. How to completely shut down OK Google / Hey Google

-If you want to completely stop OK Google – for example if you’re a bit more concerned about your privacy – you have to go through a bit of extra trouble.
+If you want to completely stop OK Google – for example if you’re a bit more concerned about your privacy and you don’t want to have any random voice clips saved by the app – you have to go through a bit of extra trouble.

-1. Launch the Settings app of your phone – this varies from model to model, but it’s usually available int he Apps menu or by swiping down on your homepage to bring up your phone’s notifications and tapping the cogwheel there.
+1. Launch the Settings app of your phone – this varies from model to model, but it’s usually available in the Apps menu or by swiping down on your homepage to bring up your phone’s notifications and tapping the cogwheel there.

-2. Once you’re in your phone’s settings, scroll down until you find a menu for your Apps.
 Again, this varies from device to device and it could be something like “Apps”, “Apps and notifications” “Applications” and so on.

 3. Once there, scroll down until you find the Google app and tap it.

-4. Now tap the Permissions tab and hit the toggle switch next to “Microphone”:
+4. Now tap the Permissions tab and hit the toggle switch next to “Microphone” to turn it off:

 For example, launching the app and tapping the microphone there to issue a voice command or perform a search will no longer work.

-But, probably if you’re reading this guide, this won’t affect you too much as you probably want “OK Google” to stop and you don’t care too much about voice commands either.
+But, probably if you’re reading this guide, this won’t affect you too much as you probably want “OK Google” to just stop everywhere and you don’t care too much about voice commands either.
 But if you do, you can always try the first fix anyway.